 SSMP Midshipmen who commission into the Navy Reserve will have an eight year military service obligation.
 The program also offers a limited number of opportunities to pursue an Active Duty commission.
 These limited number of billets are based upon the current needs of the Navy and are not guaranteed.
 If selected for Active Duty, the military service obligation is dependent upon the community.

 Once commissioned into the Navy Reserve, Strategic Sealift Officer Program (SSOP) Officers serve in an Active Reserve status as either Individual Ready Reserve (IRR) or Selected Reserve (SELRES), with the majority of members falling under the Individual Ready Reserve.
 Strategic Sealift Officers are reservists who serve on periods of active duty to support both afloat and shore-side military and reserve fleet operations that call for the training and experience of Merchant Marine Officers.
 While most members of the SSOP work in the maritime industry in their civilian career, it is not a requirement of the program.

 *** Now accepting applications for the 2020-2021 Academic Year***

 *** IF YOU ARE INTERESTED IN AN APPLICATION PLEASE CONTACT CHIEF TRIPLETT at (email@example.com) ***

 Department of Naval Science, Massachusetts Maritime Academy, 101 Academy Drive, Buzzards Bay, MA 02532; Phone: (508) 830-5022

-This is an official U.S. Navy web page.
 Naval Service Training Command is the parent command for the Department of Naval Science, Massachusetts Maritime Academy.
 All information on this site is approved by the DPTNAVSCI MAMARICAD Officer In Charge.
 For technical issues contact the DPTNAVSCI MAMARICAD Webmaster.
-Last updated and reviewed Feb.
-27, 2018.
+Last updated and reviewed Jul 21, 2020.